-Tuition Statements are made available to students approximately two weeks after the registration period is over.
-These statements will include all charges for the Term.
+Tuition Statements are made available to students approximately two weeks prior to the start of the term..
+Statements are updated at the end of add/drop to reflect any changes.
 Students will be notified by the Bursar with information about how to access the statements through the student portal.
 No paper statements are mailed.